gfaster/METIS/translation.md

 :g/WCORE\%\(PUSH\|POP\)/norm gcc
 :%s/\vgk_errexit\(\w+, =/panic!(/
 :%s/\vsizeof\((\w+)\)/std::mem::size_of::<\1>()/g
+:%s/-> void/
+:%s/^ *nvtxs *= graph\.nvtxs/let & as usize
+:%s/^ *ncon *= graph\.ncon/let & as usize
+:%s/NULL/std::ptr::null_mut()/g

 :%s/\vBND\w+/&!/I
 :%s/INC_DEC/\L&!/I
 :%s/%d/{}/g
 :%s/\vSWAP\((.{-}),(.{-}),.{-}\)/std::mem::swap(\&mut \1, \&mut \2)/I
 ```

+At this point, search diagnostics for syntax errors, and fix them until there is
+no more.
+Then, you can run `cargo fmt` to make it nicer to work on the remaining

 After all functions are replaced, we need to declare the remaining in
 `bindings.rs`.
 Here's the best way I found to do it: